CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Methodology

 As noted by \citet{feng-etal-2021-survey}, text generation and specialized domains (such as healthcare) both present several challenges for DA.
 In our case, many explanations contain clinical or health jargon which makes techniques that leverage lexical databases such as WordNet, e.g. synonym replacement \cite{feng-etal-2020-genaug}, challenging or impossible.

-We decide to use backtranslation (BT) \cite{sennrich-etal-2016-improving} to augment examples in{\DatasetName}$_{tr}$, a popular and easy DA technique which translates a sentence into another language and back to the original language.
-This usually results in a slightly altered version (paraphrase) of the original text.
-BT is effective here as healthcare-related terms are preserved relatively well, and the resulting paraphrase is not drastically different.
-We wish for our explanations to remain relatively intact.
+We decide to use backtranslation (BT) \cite{sennrich-etal-2016-improving} to augment examples in{\DatasetName}$_{tr}$, a popular and easy DA technique which translates a sentence into another language and back to the original language.\footnote{This is sometimes referred to as \textit{round-trip translation}.} This usually results in a slightly altered version (paraphrase) of the original text.
+BT is effective here as healthcare-related terms are preserved relatively well, and the resulting paraphrased explanation remains relatively intact.

-We use UDA \cite{xie2019unsupervised} for BT.
+We use UDA \cite{xie2019unsupervised} for BT, which translates sentences from English to French, then back to English.
 UDA is a DA method that uses unsupervised data through consistency training on $(x,DA(x))$ pairs.
 An advantage of UDA's BT is that we can control for the degree of variation using a \textit{temperature (tmp)} parameter, where higher values (e.g. 0.9) result in more varied paraphrases.
-We only backtranslate the explanation portion of examples (and concatenate them back onto the preceding part) as we wish to keep the preceding portion intact.
+We only backtranslate the explanation portion of examples (concatenating them back to the preceding part) as we wish to keep the preceding part intact.

 From the examples in Table \ref{tab:temp_backtranslation_examples}, we can see that higher tmp typically results in more varied text, albeit with issues with content preservation and fluency.
 For the second example, the tmp=0.9 BT is completely unrelated to the original text.
 This is not entirely undesirable, as some noise may make our trained models more robust.
 From Figure \ref{fig:temp_backtranslation_graph}, we see that the average ROUGE and BERTScore of backtranslated{\DatasetName}$_{tr}$ text compared to the original text decrease as tmp increases, as expected.